mbruguet/mbruguet.github.io/_pages/about.md

 I also hold a Master’s degree in econometrics from [Aix-Marseille School of Economics](https://www.amse-aixmarseille.fr/fr) and remain passionate about applying econometrics and machine learning,  which allows me to explore complex data in innovative ways regarding environmental challenges.

+# NEWS

+I will be attending [SIPA Columbia](https://www.sipa.columbia.edu/) as a visiting student during the spring semester of 2026, hosted by Professor [Robert D. Metcalfe](https://www.rmetcalfe.net/)